tpez0/node-nmap-vulners/README.md

 # Node-NMAP-Vulners

 NPM package enabling your [NodeJs] application to interface with the features of [NMAP].
 This package requires that [NMAP] is installed and available to the running node application.
 If [VULNERS] script is installed, this package is able to parse the output to [NodeJs].

+UPDATE 1.0.2
+* Edited README.MD

 UPDATE 1.0.1
 * Improved Service and Vulnerabilities integration

 UPDATE 1.0.0 (Tommaso Pezzi)
 * Forked the [node-nmap] NPM package to read and parse the Vulners script output.
-  + Vulners.nse must be installed.(https://github.com/vulnersCom/nmap-vulners)
+*  + Vulners.nse must be installed.(https://github.com/vulnersCom/nmap-vulners)

 ## Installation